Preparing Inbound Shipments

 Loose products

-1. Each unit must have a label that is visible after prep is complete, and it must contain a scannable barcode (ISBN, UPC, EAN, JAN, ASIN, or FNSKU), an item description, and the item's condition (see Condition Guidelines).
-The barcode must not be punched out, marked over, covered, or otherwise obstructed.
+1. Each unit must have a label (sticker) that is visible after prep is complete, and it must contain an item description and a scannable barcode.
+Acceptable barcodes include UPC, ASIN, FNSKU, EAN, ISBN, JAN, or any alpha-numeric value containing 50 characters or less).
+The barcode must not contain special characters such as dashes ('-') or underscores ('_'), and it must not be punched out, marked over, covered, or otherwise obstructed.

 2. Labels should be printed on a white background.

-4. Font size should be at least 8 pt but recommended to be more than 12 pt.
+4. Font size should be at least 8 pt but recommended to be 12 pt or larger.

 7. Labels should be applied directly to the individual SKU sold as a single line item unless the surface material of the SKU will not sufficiently support a label, in which case the item should be placed in a bag that the label can be applied to.